RamlyBurger/FoodHunter/docs/reports/STUDENT_2_REPORT_Section_2.md

 When customers visit the FoodHunter platform, they can browse menu items organized by categories such as Rice, Noodles, Beverages, and Snacks.
 The browsing experience is designed to be intuitive and efficient:

-1. **Homepage Display**: Featured items and popular items (loaded via Student 2's Popular Items API) are prominently displayed to showcase the best offerings
+1. **Homepage Display**: Featured items and popular items (loaded via Haerine Deepak Singh's Popular Items API) are prominently displayed to showcase the best offerings
 2. **Category Navigation**: Categories are displayed with images and item counts, allowing quick navigation to specific food types
 3. **Vendor Discovery**: Customers can browse by vendor to find their favorite stalls or discover new ones
 4. **Visual Presentation**: Each menu item displays an image, name, price, vendor name, and availability status